 There is an extensive network of pumps and pipelines, coupled with water reservoirs controlled with floodgates all through the farm for irrigation.
 Most of the irrigation and flooding is carried out from these reservoirs with the water flowing down due to gravity.

-Come harvest time in the Fall and the bogs are flooded again to facilitate picking.
+Come harvest time in Fall and the bogs are flooded again to facilitate picking.
 The cranberry fruit has four air pockets and hence they float in water.
 Once the bogs are flooded with about 2 feet of water, the vines holding the cranberry fruits rise up.

 The truck carrying the cranberries from the bogs empty them into a hopper.
 From here begins the packing journey of the cranberries.
 The cranberries now travel through a conveyer belt up to the Vibrating Table of the Air-Cleaner.
 The table has holes, adequate enough to let the cranberries pass through.
 The vines are collected here.
 From this table, the cranberries fall through a wind tunnel.
 The wind clears all the leaves.

 The cranberries again travel up a conveyer belt to the Dryer.
-The dryers houses a huge fan which blows cold air on to the cranberries.
+The dryer houses a huge fan which blows cold air on to the cranberries.
 As the cranberries move from the top step to the bottom one, the forced cold air dries surface moisture off the fruits.
 This process last about one hour.

 The dried fruit is delivered to fresh fruit receiving stations where it is graded and screened based on color and ability to bounce.
 These berries bounce because they have four air-pockets in them.
 An early cranberry grower named John Webb had a wooden leg – and he couldn’t carry his cranberries down the stairs.
-So apparently he dropped them instead.
-The story goes that “He soon noticed that the firmest berries bounced to the bottom but the rotten ones stayed on the steps.”
+So apparently, he dropped them instead.
+The story goes that “He soon noticed that the firmest berries bounced to the bottom, but the rotten ones stayed on the steps.”

 Most of the cranberries are red, but there are white ones too.
 They are surely ripe ones.
 They are white because they did not get enough exposure to sunlight.
 The anthocyanin (red pigment) that gives red colour to these berries have not come out to the surface.
 Cooking or freezing these white cranberries will turn them Red.
-At the Johnston’s farm, they convert these white cranberries into their speciality product – White Cranberry Wine.
+At the Johnston’s farm, they convert these white cranberries into their specialty product – White Cranberry Wine.
 It has become very popular and are an immediate sellout.

 The bogs are also flooded in winter to form a protective layer of ice over the vines.
 Sand is then placed on the ice, where it falls to the bog floor in spring, allowing the vines’ long runners to set roots.
-At the Johnston’s farm, they convert the bogs into a 10 km skiing and skating trail that wind around and through the 350 acre farm.
+At the Johnston’s farm, they convert the bogs into a 10 km skiing and skating trail that wind around and through the 350-acre farm.

 The Johnstons run a Shop at their farm, open all year around.
 The shop sells fresh cranberries during harvest season and cranberry products like wines, crasins, jams, jellies, preserves etc through the year.
 The products are hand made by Mrs June Johnston and is sold as ‘Mrs J’s Preserves’.
 Mrs Johnston also and wrote a cookbook and is also available in the store.